jbuberel/buildmodeshared/gofromgo/README.md

 The resulting .so file will be found in your go15 directory.
 The exact location you see may differ depending on where you have go15 installed:

 ```
-$ ls -l ~/go15/pkg/linux_amd64_dynlink/libstd.so
+$ ls -la ~/go15/pkg/linux_amd64_dynlink/libstd.so
+-rw-r----- 1 jbuberel eng 38356768 Aug 14 13:42 /usr/local/google/home/jbuberel/go15/pkg/linux_amd64_dynlink/libstd.so

+$ file ~/go15/pkg/linux_amd64_dynlink/libstd.so
+/usr/local/google/home/jbuberel/go15/pkg/linux_amd64_dynlink/libstd.so: ELF 64-bit LSB  shared object, x86-64, version 1 (SYSV), dynamically linked, BuildID[sha1]=f58f09cda800bd276b52492c85470aefad2c8fb8, not stripped
 ```

-Next, we're going to build the dnslib package into a library:
+Next, we're going to build the dnslib package into a library, but this time we're going to tell the compiler to dynamically link our library against the `libstd.so` that we created in the previous step:

 ```
 $ cd $GOPATH